Positive Polar Corp. · Research Program

 This program is laboratory-stage pathway characterization, structured using the Ocean Visions Phytoplankton Carbon Solutions (PCS) Research Framework as an independent organizing reference.
 Positive Polar Corp. has no formal affiliation with or endorsement from Ocean Visions.
 We are aware of the regional and ethical history of ocean iron fertilization — and we deliberately distinguish this work from unilateral, unmonitored, or commercially-driven interventions.

-No environmental release is contemplated within Phases 0–2.
+No environmental release is contemplated at any point in the laboratory program.
 Science precedes any ocean activity.

 Two endpoints are explicitly separated: ecological restoration (primary) and carbon dioxide removal (conditional secondary).
 We make no carbon-removal claim.